awoisoak/devops-sandbox/projects/ansible/README.md

     docker compose up --scale web=3

-Because of that, in this scenario we need a dynamic [docker container inventory](https://).
-On this case ansible-galaxy collection install community.docker
+Because of that, in this scenario we need a dynamic [docker container inventory](https://docs.ansible.com/ansible/latest/collections/community/docker/docker_containers_inventory.html):

+    ansible-galaxy collection install community.docker
+    pip install docker

+To get the dynamic list of Docker hosts:

+    ansible-inventory -i inventory.docker.yaml --list --yaml

+To get all possibles metadata to be used to make groups:

+    ansible-inventory -i inventory.docker.yaml --list | grep -i docker_